swgraham/frcc_cng_2001_bashlab/README.md

 file_9.txt has       45 lines and      430 words
 ```
 ## Errors
+1. The script should ONLY output the above, if there are directories in the directory `data` they should be ignored.

-The script should work if the directory does not exist.
+2. The script should work if the directory does not exist.
 The output should ONLY be:

 ```
 $ ./scriptname.sh data1